tverweij/KerioIpBlocker/README.md

 The KerioIPBlocker blocks IP Addresses that are connecting to your environment, but are listed as 100% confident that they are abused.

+This software is build in the next generation of Visual Basic - RemObjects Mercury.

 # Configuration of the Kerio Firewall

 **Step 1**